South Dakota and Wyoming Motorcycle Ride – Around the Block

 On the shores of the state’s largest natural lake you’ll stroll down the historic boardwalk with over 60 shops, restaurants, and galleries.

 After lunch it’s on to the Granby for a fuel stop and then to Winter Park.
-Winter Park at 9,000 feet is part of Colorado Ski Country USA.
+Winter Park at 9,000 feet is part of South Dakota and Wyoming Ski Country USA.

 Now it’s up and over Berthoud Pass at 11,307 ft./3446 m to Empire Co. for a short stop and then down to Central City where “if you are 21” you can try your luck playing the gambling machines at Dostal Alley Casino & Brew Pub.